 3. Configure Environment Variables

-file in the project root and add your Gemini API key:
+Create a .env file in the project root and add your Gemini API key:

 GEMINI_API_KEY=your_api_key_here